whitfin/cachex/README.md

 There are several rules to be aware of when setting up the interval:

 - If you have `default_ttl` set in the cache options, and you have not set `ttl_interval`, the Janitor will default to running every 3 seconds.
 This is to avoid people forgetting to set it or simply being unaware that it's not running by default.
-- If you set `ttl_interval` to either `false` or `-1`, it is disabled entirely - even if you have a `default_ttl` set.
+- If you set `ttl_interval` to `-1`, it is disabled entirely - even if you have a `default_ttl` set.
 This means you will be solely reliant on the on-demand expiration policy.
 - If you set `ttl_interval` to `true`, it behaves the same way as if you had set a `default_ttl`; it will set the Janitor to run every 3 seconds.
 - If you set `ttl_interval` to any numeric value above `0`, it will run on this schedule (this value is in milliseconds).